googlearchive/firebase-util/README.md

 ## Libraries

  - [Firebase.util.join](src/join/README.md)
    Sync to multiple Firebase paths and seamlessly merge the data into a single object.
-You can use all your favorite Firbebase methods (on, once, set, etc) normally.
+You can use most of your favorite Firbebase methods (on, once, set, etc) normally.
 The merged data is distributed back to the responsible paths during set/update/remove ops.